Understanding Benefits of BDD Testing for High Product Quality

 Benefits of BDD Testing

-- The link between documentation and tests is maintained by BDD.
+- The link between documentation and tests is maintained by BDD testing.
 As a consequence, if tests fail due to an incorrect specification, you can update the documentation's executable requirements.
 As a result, the paperwork is kept up to date.
-BDD promotes the use of a Domain-Specific Language (DSL) to improve connectivity, drive clarity in specifications, and prevent misunderstandings.
+BDD testing promotes the use of a Domain-Specific Language (DSL) to improve connectivity, drive clarity in specifications, and prevent misunderstandings.
 Having a simple DSL that is used by all team members helps to promote understanding greatly.

-- BDD allows you to write acceptance tests and specifications in smaller, more manageable chunks.
+- BDD testing allows you to write acceptance tests and specifications in smaller, more manageable chunks.
 Participants are encouraged to work on requirements in small chunks by describing individual scenarios in dedicated function files.
 This makes it easier to remain focused on providing a specific chunk or function that satisfies a collection of well-defined acceptance requirements.

 - The automated tests are likely to be much more stable if more thought is put into the specifications at the start.
 However, the more reliable the requirements, design, and code are, the easier it is to keep the automated tests running consistently.